EPA Regulation: TSCA Title VI

 December 12, 2018:

 - The first major implementation date for the TSCA Title VI regulation, at which point all composite wood panel producers will have to meet the regulation’s emissions testing, certification, labeling and record-keeping requirements.

 - Fabricators will also be required to source only TSCA Title VI-compliant composite wood and meet labeling and record-keeping requirements.

 - Importers must comply with emission and record-keeping requirements.
-All shipments will need to be accompanied by an import declaration certifying compliance to the standard.

 - Distributors and retailers must meet record-keeping and label retainment requirements.